hassanvalin/Kubernetes/spinnaker/README.md

 ---
+Run halyard as a docker container

-2. Install spinnaker using Minikube and Minio.
-Run below command that creates a docker container and make sure to have config files and certs available in folders in server VM before mounting onto container
+2. Run below command that creates a halyard docker container and make sure to have config files and certs available in folders in server VM before mounting onto container

 docker run\
     --name halyard -d \